 Let’s start by creating a simple quote calculator using nothing but Gravity Forms (yes, it’s possible!).

-The quote calculator form we’ll create is going to be for a consulting business.
+The quote calculator form we’re going to create is going to be for a consulting business.
 In order for us to send the client an estimated quote, we’ll need them to tell us a bit about their business and what they require.

 With this in mind, we’ll add the following fields to our form: